 But tea leaves can help in improving the anemic condition, given their rich iron content.
 So, for anemic patients, It can be suggested as an essential remedy.

 The gall bladder is an organ of the body that is responsible to produce bile salts for the digestion of fats.

-Large gall bladder stones can often cause intense pain and cause interferences with the digestion process requiring the doctor to opt for surgery for the removal of the same.
+Large gallbladder stones can often cause intense pain and cause interference with the digestion process requiring the doctor to opt for surgery for the removal of the same.

-Barley contains soluble fiber’s which prevent the formation of such gallstones.
+It contains soluble fiber which prevents the formation of such gallstones.